Arnaud Clément: Career

-Clément has been ranked as high as world No. 10 in singles and as high as world No. 8 in doubles, where he has often partnered with fellow Frenchmen Sébastien Grosjean and Michaël Llodra.
-He has won four ATP singles titles (Lyon 2000, Metz 2003, Marseille 2006, Washington 2006), and twelve doubles titles including Wimbledon.

 Throughout his career, he has beaten top players such as Andre Agassi, Pat Rafter, Carlos Moyá and more recently Roger Federer, Rafael Nadal and Novak Djokovic.
+In doubles, Clément often partnered with fellow Frenchmen Sébastien Grosjean and Michaël Llodra.

-Until 2010, Clément held the record for the longest match in the history of the Open Era.
+Until 2010, Clément held the record for the longest match by time in the history of the Open Era.
 At Roland Garros 2004, Fabrice Santoro defeated Clément 6–4, 6–3, 6–7, 3–6, 16–14 in six hours and 33 minutes.
 John Isner and Nicolas Mahut would eventually beat this record six years later at Wimbledon.

-In March 2006, Clément ended his two and a half-year period of not winning an ATP singles title by capturing the Marseille Open, defeating world No. 2, Rafael Nadal, in the semifinals and Mario Ančić in the finals.
+In March 2006, Clément ended his two-and-a-half-year period of not winning an ATP singles title by capturing the Marseille Open, defeating world No. 2, Rafael Nadal, in the semifinals and Mario Ančić in the finals.
 In August 2006, Clément won his first ATP title in the United States, defeating Murray in straight sets in the final of the Legg Mason Tennis Classic.

 In July 2007, Arnaud Clément and Michaël Llodra won the men's double title at Wimbledon, beating world No. 1 and top seeds defending champions, Bob and Mike Bryan, thus winning his first Grand Slam doubles title (Llodra had won two previous titles with Fabrice Santoro, making it his third Grand Slam title).
 He and Llodra were ecstatic, and celebrated by throwing their shirts, rackets, and towels into the crowd.

 In July 2008, Arnaud Clément and Rainer Schüttler, both in their early 30s, played against each other in a Wimbledon quarterfinal singles match.
 Because of rain delays and darkness, play was suspended over a period of two days.
 Eventually, the match went in favour of Schüttler.
 The match went five sets and over five hours combined within the two playing days.
 The fifth set's score was 8–6.
 Finishing in five hours and twelve minutes, it was the third-longest men's singles match in Wimbledon history.

 In June 2012, Arnaud Clément formalized his retirement from professional tennis at the age of 34, after a 16-year career.

-He's the French Davis Cup captain since 2013.